Slides 📊

 \[\begin{split}1 &= P(Fri) + P(Sat) + P(Sun) \\ &= P(Fri) + 3P(Fri) + 2P(Fri) = 6P(Fri)\\\end{split}\]Therefore, \(P(Fri) = 1/6\), and

-\[P(Sat) = 3P(Fri) = 1/2 \hspace{0.2cm}\text{ and }\hspace{0.2cm} P(Sun) = 2P(Fri) = 1/3.\]Step 2: We know the conditional probabilities from the weather forecasts.
+\[P(Sat) = 3P(Fri) = 1/2 \hspace{0.2cm}\text{ and }\hspace{0.2cm} P(Sun) = 2P(Fri) = 1/3.\]Step 3: Organize other building blocks

 \[\begin{split}P(R|Fri) &= 0.45 \\ P(R|Sat) &= 0.25 \\ P(R|Sun) &= 0.30\end{split}\]Using the complement rule, we can also find:

-\[\begin{split}P(R'|Fri) = 1 - P(R|Fri)&= 0.55 \\ P(R'|Sat) = 1 - P(R|Sat)&= 0.75 \\ P(R'|Sun) = 1 - P(R|Sun)&= 0.70\end{split}\]Find the probability that they go to Indianapolis on Sunday and it does not rain.
+\[\begin{split}P(R'|Fri) = 1 - P(R|Fri)&= 0.55 \\ P(R'|Sat) = 1 - P(R|Sat)&= 0.75 \\ P(R'|Sun) = 1 - P(R|Sun)&= 0.70\end{split}\]Step 4: Draw the diagram

 \[P(R' \cap Sun) = P(Sun)P(R'|Sun) = (1/3)(0.70) = 7/30.\]